cancui0403/tggl/README.md

 `tggl` solves the **original non-smooth** convex optimization problem directly.

 #### A. Block Coordinate Descent (BCD)
 We optimize the coefficient matrix $B$ using Block Coordinate Descent.
 The algorithm updates the coefficients row-by-row (feature-by-feature).
 For a fixed feature $j$, the optimization sub-problem reduces to computing the **Proximal Operator** for the tree-structured norm.

+In some problems like stage 1 for transcriptome-wide association studies, the features (SNPs) are highly correlated according to the LD structure.
+We can update the coefficients block-by-block in this case.

 #### B. The Tree-Structured Proximal Operator
 This is the core engine of `tggl`.
-We utilize an efficient proximal algorithm for hierarchical/overlapping groups (Jenatton et al., 2011) to compute the exact proximal map.
+We utilize an efficient proximal algorithm for hierarchical/overlapping groups (Jenatton et al., 2011) to compute the exact proximal operator.

 * **Mechanism**: The algorithm exploits the hierarchical structure of the groups.
 It computes the exact proximal operator by traversing the tree in a topological order (typically **post-order**, from leaves to the root).

 * **Sequential Shrinkage**: At each node $v$, a generalized soft-thresholding operation is applied to the associated vector of coefficients.
 The threshold is determined by the node's weight $w_v$ and the regularization parameter $\lambda$.
 * **Exact Sparsity**: A crucial advantage of this operator is its ability to set coefficients to **exactly zero**.
 If the group norm falls below the threshold $\lambda w_v$ at any stage of the traversal, the entire group of coefficients is zeroed out, strictly enforcing the hierarchical sparsity constraint.